mennodevteam/monorepo/apps/customer/.antigravity/material-rules.md

 - `--mat-sys-level0` through `--mat-sys-level5` for elevation

-### Spacing

-Use consistent spacing based on 4px or 8px grid system

 ## Material Design 3 Utility Classes

 **PREFER utility classes over custom CSS** when you only need simple styling!

-The app includes comprehensive utility classes for quick styling without writing custom CSS.
-Use these classes in your templates whenever possible.

 ### Typography Utility Classes